CatherineHabib/Graduation-Project-FYP/README.md

  •	Built vanilla and partial convolution encoders and decoders with a discriminator for the inpainting tasks

- •	Trained the inpainting module separately for several hours
+ •	Trained the inpainting module separately for several hours⏳

  •	Achieved average accuracy🧾🏆 in the results📊